github-education-resources/codespaces-project-template-js/README.md

 > Learn more here, <https://docs.github.com/en/codespaces/customizing-your-codespace/personalizing-github-codespaces-for-your-account>

-## Codespaces JS template
+## Get familiar with project files and folders

-This repo is a GitHub template for a JavaScript frontend web application using the React framework.
-The goal here is to give you a template to you can immediately utilize for React, or show you hwo you can adapt it for your particular JS needs.
+This repo is a GitHub template to build a JavaScript personal portfolio frontend web application using the React framework.
+The goal is to give you a template to you can immediately utilize to create your own website through Codespaces.

 The repo contains the following:

+* `/.devcontainer`, containers the Codespaces configuration files
-* `/src`, the sub directory `/src` contains the HTML, JS and CSS for the React web application.
+* `/src`, where you will find all the HTML, JS and CSS to that is used to build your portfolio site.
 * `.eslintrc`, settings for <a href="https://eslint.org/" target="_blank">ESLint</a> that is included for code consistency and quality.
 * `.prettierrc`, settings for <a href="https://prettier.io/" target="_blank">Prettier</a> that is used to format code.
 * `CODE_OF_CONDUCT`, Microsoft's Code of Conduct for open source repositories.
 Learn more by reading the [CODE_OF_CONDUCT](./CODE_OF_CONDUCT) file in this repo.